A care home exclusively for the Armed Forces community.

-We provide short-term and long-term care for serving personnel, veterans and their dependents.
+We provide short and long-term care for serving personnel, veterans, and their dependants.

-We’re dedicated to supporting not only serving and ex-serving personnel but the whole of the Armed Forces community, including dependants and carers.
-This includes serving personnel, or those who have previously served, who have received one day of pay and were aged 16 or over at the time of service.
+We have a community of men and women of varied ages and abilities.
+We’re dedicated to supporting not only serving and ex-serving personnel, but the whole of the Armed Forces community, including dependants and carers.
+This includes serving personnel, or those who have previously served, who have received one day of pay.

 Prior to admission, we require: